bfox9900/ASMFORTH/ASMFORTH Overview.md

 Setting up a FOR loop via TOS requires using DUP.
 DUP pushes the TOS register onto the stack in memory.
-FOR will POP the value so the stack is clean after FOR is invoked
+FOR will POP the value so the stack is clean after FOR is invoked.

 ```
     CODE TOSFORLOOP